LordGolias/antistasi/README.md

 // delete it (do not do it until the script finishes):
 "kill_officer" call AS_fnc_mission_remove;
 ```

+`AS_fnc_mission_activate` sends the scheduler a request to spawn itself.
+The scheduler
+uses the load balancer to select the best client to run the mission, and the client
+uses the spawn API to execute the mission.

 ## Player's score, rank and eligibility to command